 Launched in 1999 as Bikes Belong, PeopleForBikes includes both an industry coalition of bicycling suppliers and retailers, as well as a charitable foundation and network of individual members.
 Over the years, People For Bikes has spent more than $30 million to make bicycling better.
 It has invested $2.1 million in community bicycling projects and leveraged more than $654 million in federal, state, and private funding.
 People for Bikes is a major supporter of IMBA's work.

 Federal Land Management Agencies

 In the U.S., IMBA has national memoranda of understanding with the National Park Service, Forest Service U.S.D.A., Bureau of Land Management and the Army Corps of Engineers.
 These formal agreements have enhanced mountain biking at the national and local levels and given our affiliate clubs the ability to create new partnerships and trails.
 IMBA also works closely with the Federal Highway Administration and its Recreational Trails Program to build trails and educate trailbuilders.

 Adventure Travel Trade Association

 The Adventure Travel Trade Association (ATTA) is driven to help adventure tourism businesses and destinations worldwide succeed.
 They serve over 800 members, generating opportunities that drive new customers, lower costs and increase returns on investment.
 They implement industry standards, face and address thorny issues, tackle initiatives that get adventure travel in front of the mainstream culture, and work to get others who should be investing in this industry educated about who the adventure traveler is, and the responsibilities we share to protect the people and places we visit.
-The ATTA works to ensure the sustainable development of the adventure tourism industry, with our sights set on people, planet and profit.
-IMBA's corporate members receive a generous discount on ATTA membership.
+The ATTA works to ensure the sustainable development of the adventure tourism industry, with sights set on people, planet and profit.

 Association of Outdoor Recreation and Education (AORE)